 As your brain activity gets in a more meditative state, a sun in a landscape setting starts to get brighter and brighter; as your heart rate gets slower — indicating a low stress level — a tree and birds appear in the foreground.
 BioZen records your physiological activity during these meditation sessions and gives you a score so you can see how you’re progressing with your meditation and stress reduction practice.

 Intrigued by the concept of accessible biofeedback, I downloaded the free BioZen app.
-While the app was free, the biosensors weren’t.
+While the app was free, the biosensors and biofeedback equipment wasn’t.
 BioZen works with just a few compatible devices, and all of them are unfortunately expensive.

 To measure my heart rate, respiration, and skin temperature with BioZen I needed a Zephyr BioHarness.
 It’s a sophisticated consumer heart rate monitor used in the athletic and tactical fields to monitor stress response.
 The BioHarness set me back $549.
 Eesh…

-To measure my brain wave activity, I needed an EEG measuring device called the Mindwave Mobile.
+To measure my brain wave activity, I needed some kind of biosensor-laden headband.
+I chose an EEG measuring device called the Mindwave Mobile.
 The Mindwave is a futuristic looking headset with a small sensor that rests on your forehead above your left eyebrow.
 Another sensor clips on to your left earlobe.
 Wearing it makes me feel like an extra on Star Trek.

 After sinking nearly $700 on biosensors, I began to have some buyer’s remorse and serious doubts about this experiment.
 “Will this stuff even work?”
 “Am I being bamboozled by 21st century snake oil?”